Muzaffarids (Iran): Rise to power

-The Muzaffarids have been described as an Arab, (Note: Grousset called the Muzaffarids, Arabo-Persian.)
+The Muzaffarids were a dynasty whose ancestors were of Arab origin, (Note: Grousset called the Muzaffarids Arabo-Persian.)
 (Note: "Their ancestor, Ghiyath al-Din al-Hadjdji, was allegedly a member of an Arab family from Khwaf, in Khurasan.")
-(Note: Bosworth states the Muzaffarids were of distant Khurasanian Arab origin) Iranian, and Persian dynasty.
-(Note: Muzaffarids, a Persian dynasty.
-Their ancestors came from Arabia and had settled in Ḵh̲urāsān at the time of the Muslim conquest.)
+(Note: Bosworth states that the Muzaffarids were of distant Khurasanian Arab origin.)
+The dynasty has been described by modern scholars as both Iranian and Persian.
+Although the Muzaffarids claimed Arab ancestry, modern scholarship notes that the family had lived in Persia since the early Muslim conquest and had become thoroughly Persianized by the time they established their dynasty in the fourteenth century.
 Their ancestors arrived from Arabia and stayed in Khorasan up until the Mongol invasion of that province, at which point they fled to Yazd.
+The dynasty was nevertheless closely connected with the Mongols: the mother of Mubariz al-Din Muhammad, the founder of the dynasty, was almost certainly Mongol.
+His queen was the Khitan princess Qutlughkhan Makdumshah, daughter of Qutb al-Din Shah Jahan, ruler of the Qutlugh-Khanids.
+His son Shah Shoja's queen was a Mongol princess from one of the non-Muslim Mongol tribes of Kerman, the Avḡāni and Jormāʾi.
+This union produced three Moẓaffarid princes, as well as the princess Pādšāh Solṭān.

 Serving under the Il-Khans, they gained prominence when Sharaf al-Din Muzaffar was made governor of Maibud.
 He was tasked with crushing the robber-bands that were roaming around the country.

 Sharaf al-Din's son, Mubariz al-Din Muhammad, was brought up at the Il-Khan's court but returned to Maibud upon the death of the Il-Khan Öljeitü.
 In around 1319 he overthrew the atabeg of Yazd and was subsequently recognized as governor of the city by the central Il-Khan government.
 Following this he began fighting against the Neguderis, a Mongol tribal group.
 He managed to face this crisis with a minimum of loss.